figuren-theater/label-printing/README.md

    - via composer including the [figuren.theater/code-quality](https://github.com/figuren-theater/code-quality/) package
 - ✅ We love [WordPress‘ *Decisions, not options* philosophy](https://wordpress.org/about/philosophy/), that’s why there is no settings page at all
 - ✅ We only used WordPress‘ core packages to create this plugin, the blocks are scaffolded using the `create-block` package
-- ✅ We do not introduce any new, custom UI, instead we only use core-stuff and even incorporate the wp-admin-color-scheme.
+- ✅ We do not introduce any new, custom UI, instead we only use core-stuff and even incorporate the `wp-admin-color-scheme`.
 - ✅ We use a `README.md` as valid [readme.txt for the wp.org/plugins](https://developer.wordpress.org/plugins/wordpress-org/how-your-readme-txt-works/) repository
 - ✅ All code is translation-ready and already translated to
    - de_DE